 Remy is an expert weapon fighter.
 He specializes in the Savate style of fighting with a Bo-Staff, while he is also trained in traditional dueling and fencing.
 He can throw small objects with extraordinary accuracy.
 Though never confirmed, this uncanny accuracy may be a factor of his mutant powers, given that he very often throws playing cards much farther and with much greater accuracy than any human has ever been known to achieve.

 He is also a skilled duelist and fencer.
 Gambit is bilingual (fluent in both English and Cajun French).
 He can also change his accent to reflect his role.
 He is cunning, observant, patient as well as a master thief.
 He is also a master card shark and gambler.
 Gambit can weigh the risks based on what is to be gained or lost.
 He is willing to gamble everything for those he loves most.
 Hence his name.

-Gambit often wields playing cards and a telescopic bo staff.
+Gambit often wields a deck of playing cards, throwing spikes and a telescopic Bo-Staff.

 Earth-295: Age of Apocalypse

 In the reality known as Age of Apocalypse Gambit also fell in love with Rogue, but she ultimately chose Magneto since she was able to touch him through the protection of their magnetic powers.
 He formed a different thieves guild and named them the X-Ternals, which included his new lover Lila Cheney , Jubilee, and Guido (Strong Guy).
 However, despite the long running animosity between them, Magneto summoned Gambit asking for his help.
 His team were to use Lila's previously untested teleportation powers to travel across the galaxy and steal the M'Kraan Crystal.